cert-manager/website/content/en/docs/contributing/building.md

 ---

 cert-manager makes use of [Bazel](https://bazel.build/) to build the project.
-Bazel manages all developer dependancies, Helm chart building, Docker images and the code itself.
+Bazel manages all developer dependencies, Helm chart building, Docker images and the code itself.
 We try to use it as much as possible.

 > **TIP**: are you using GoLand?
 Make sure to exclude the `bazel-` folders!
 You can do this by right clicking on the folder -> Mark Directory As -> Excluded